Najib Razak was long regarded as Malaysian political aristocracy.

 The following year, he also went back on a pledge to repeal a controversial sedition law and instead strengthened it.

-Critics say the laws are a way for Mr Najib to silence his political opponents and to pander to the ethnic Malay-Muslim majority who form his political party's largest support base.
+Critics say the laws were a way for Najib to silence his political opponents and to pander to the ethnic Malay-Muslim majority who formed his political party's largest support base.

-Opposition leader and former deputy premier Anwar Ibrahim was convicted of sodomy for a second time in 2015, charges Mr Anwar maintained were politically motivated.
+Opposition leader and former deputy prime minister Anwar Ibrahim was convicted of sodomy for a second time in 2015, charges Mr Anwar maintained were politically motivated.